 We believe children learn best and make sense of the world around them when given time to play.
 Our teachers are skilled play facilitators, guiding children through their social interactions and peer relationships to help build their sense of self, communication and collaboration skills, and sense of belonging within a community.
 Our curriculum is grounded in social-emotional development and by the end of their time at Parker School, children have learned how to express themselves, their ideas, and their feelings and how to understand and respond to that of others.
 We strive to create a safe and inclusive environment where each individual child is known and celebrated for who they are.
+This sense of belonging within a community extends to Parker parents as well.
+The home to school partnership is paramount and the relationship and communication between families and the school reflect that.
+The connections made at Parker School extend well beyond a child’s preschool years — we have families that have found lifelong friends at Parker, students that have become teenage volunteers in our classrooms, and even Parker kids that have become Parker parents.

 Teachers are intentional and responsive in how they set up the physical environment and daily routines, providing plenty of opportunities for inquiry and hands-on learning.
 Our emergent, developmentally-appropriate curriculum stems from the children’s interests and needs.
 Projects and activities have the flexibility to take new shape as teachers become learners alongside the children.
 Through these experiences, children ask questions and express themselves through language, art, dance, writing, dramatic play, and building.
 They problem-solve, test theories, and learn to persevere.